needle-mirror/com.unity.learn.iet-framework/README.md

 # Tutorial Framework
 ---------
-This package is needed to have In-Editor Tutorials working.
+This package is needed to have In-Editor Tutorials working. **This package relies heavily on Unity internals.**

 ## Setup
 Follow those steps to add support to in Editor tutorials to your project/template: